rjaros/kvision-examples/README.md

 A set of examples for [KVision](https://github.com/rjaros/kvision) framework.

+## Mini template

+A minimal KVision application with simplified build configuration.
+A perfect project for quick start.

 ## Template

 An application template.
 It does nothing, but includes all dependencies to develop KVision applications with all